FederCO23/ML_fromScratch/README.md

 This series of notebooks and libraries aims to build foundational Machine Learning models from scratch using only **NumPy** (without any **ML frameworks**).
 The goal is to strengthen understanding by implementing these models step by step.

-The project is structured into four parts, guided by my mentor Artem Yankov and inspired by the Machine Learning Specializations by Andrew Ng.
+The project is structured into four parts, guided by my mentor **Artem Yankov** and inspired by the Machine Learning Specializations by **Andrew Ng**.

 For Part 3 (Neural Networks), we explicitly include the mathematical derivations behind forward and backpropagation, providing a deeper understanding of how these models learn.